C3 ~ D6 (3 octaves and 1 note)

 Another one of Daesung’s improvement is his ability to better support his voice, showing a more clear ability to stay in pitch throughout a vocal performance and to stay in key during the whole song.
 He does not seem to try doing anything out of his comfort zone, like complicated vocal runs or hard melodies that could potentially go off in intonation, showing his understanding of his own level and instrument.
 On the other hand, one of Daesung’s biggest flaws is his tendency to use a fake, throaty vibrato with a lot of jaw movement.
 In performances, it’s clear to see his larynx moving up and down and his jaw moving at the end of sustained notes to create a forced, unauthentic vibrato, instead of properly supporting his voice and letting a natural vibrato come out.

 As an artist and vocalist, Daesung’s shown care to improve vocally so that he could correctly deliver the music which he chooses and wishes to sing.
 He hasn’t improved dramatically in terms of vocal placement and ability to correctly place his voice, but he’s able to deliver his own music effectively through changes in dynamics, breathiness and volume.
-He’s not very advanced in terms of vocal effects, however so in his own artistry, his level is good enough to deliver his music effectively.
-As a vocalist, his intonation and ability to show a controlled head voice set him apart from other vocalists, however don’t make up for his other vocal flaws.
+He’s not very advanced in terms of vocal effects, however so in his own artistry, his level is what he needs to deliver his music effectively.
+As a vocalist, his intonation and ability to show a controlled head voice set him apart from other vocalists, however don’t make up for his other vocal shortcomings.
 He’s shown small improvements over the years and will hopefully continue to improve to further deliver his music passion to his fans and public alike.

 Daesung does not tend to alter music very much when singing covers and will generally sing the way melodies are needed.
 At times he can play with covers and show that he’s able to alter a melody or the phrasing depending on the instrumentation of the song or the freedom he’s given to sing the song acapella.
 However so, alterations are still very minimal and it’s an art that needs to be developed further to add more creativity to his singing, since also at times he will alter melodies by adding high notes which are out of his range and accessed through tension and strain.